 - KINE 305 Human Physiology Laboratory (GER2B)(LAB)

 - KINE 380 Introduction to Clinical Practice

 - KINE 393 Health Ethics (GER7)

-- KINE 394 Statistics and Evaluation (GER1) or any introductory statistics course but credits for such courses will not count towards the 34 credits needed in the department)
+- KINE 394 Statistics and Evaluation (GER1) (or any introductory statistics course but credits for such courses will not count towards the 34 credits needed in the department)

 - KINE 450 Cardiovascular Physiology

 A minimum of 30 credits in Kinesiology & Health Sciences must be completed for the premed concentration.
 In addition, the following courses are required for the Kinesiology & Health Sciences Premed concentration:

 - Biology 220/221 Introduction to Organisms, Ecology, Evolution

 - Biology 225/226 Introduction to Molecules, Cells, Development

 - Physics 101/102 General Physics or Physics 107/108 Physics for Life Sciences